ibm-watson-iot/iot-cpp/README.md

-Device Management update in progress

 C++ Client Library - Introduction
 ============================================

 This C++ Client Library can be used to simplify interactions with the [IBM Watson IoT Platform](https://internetofthings.ibmcloud.com).
+Supported platforms are OSX and Linux.

 Supported Features
 ------------------